syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/GridLayout/Getting-Started.md

 ---
 layout: post
-title: Getting Started | GridLayout Control for Windows Forms | Syncfusion
+title: Getting Started with Windows Forms LayoutManagers | Syncfusion
 description: This section explains about the getting started with the important key features of GridLayout control for windows forms.
 platform: windowsforms
 control: GridLayout